gregor-smith/fallible-server/README.md

 | `undefined`  | Not set                    | `0`                     |

 Setting headers through the `headers` field of the response will always override any defaults.
 Additionally, setting the `status` field will always override the default of `200`.
+The `headers` field should be a web standard [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers) object or a polyfill thereof.
+Validation of keys and sanitisation of values are left to the user (note that `Headers` does this automatically).

 ### WebSocket responses
 A WebSocket response is made up of various callbacks.
 Although none are technically required, typically you'll use all of them.
 These are: